tshestakova/smosr/cran-comments.md

 function makes it possible to restore options before exiting a function even if the function breaks.
 Therefore it needs to be called immediately after the option change within a function.
-  - Done. on.exit() instruction was called straight after any changes of user's par or working directory.
-Note those changes are a few and only used when necessary.
+  - Done. on.exit() instruction are now called straight after any changes of user's par.
+No changes are done to user's options or working directory.

 ## Test environments